“Self-published books are crap!”

 Hotshot lawyer Charlie Chessman wants to die.
 After he suffers horrific burn injuries in a light plane crash, he’s transferred to a cutting edge burns unit where the medical staff painstakingly try to restore his ability to live a normal life.
 But despite the devotion of his sister, the crush he develops on a beautiful and intelligent burns nurse, and the disturbing attentions of Louis, his personal hospital assistant, Charlie’s still determined to end it all.
 The book, beautifully written and with flawlessly authentic dialogue, is an exploration not so much of suicide as of what it feels like to live on the edge of death.
 Gritty, moving, and worth it.

-You can download it free here (during February 23)
+You can download it free here (sorry, free download ended but will update soon.)